 … Let’s say your store is predicting sales and I’m optimizing an HVAC system across the street.
 Your feature space and mine probably have a lot in common.

-I am unclear how this incorporates domain knowledge and private side information, which seems the hallmark of natural intelligence and, e.g. science, and also useful.
+I am unclear how the datastreams as set up incorporates domain knowledge and private side information, which seems the hallmark of natural intelligence and, e.g. science.
 Perhaps they feel domain knowledge is a bug standing in the way of truly general artificial intelligence?
 If I had free time I might try to get a better grip on what they are doing, whoever they are.